dbt-labs/corp/handbook/working_and_growing_here.md

 The ticketing system is available on the Slack Helpdesk app and in the #people-support Slack channel.

-- How to ask a People Ops Question? (submit a ticket):
+How to ask a People Ops Question? (submit a ticket):

-You can submit a question (submit a ticket) 2 ways.
+- You can submit a question (submit a ticket) 2 ways.
 This is the same process for submitting IT tickets:

 1️⃣ Use the help desk app in slack.
-Click create a ticket→ enter your name in the “on behalf of” field→choose People Ops as your category→choose your people ops issue in the field→describe your question→click on submit request

-    - your question will be routed to the correct People Ops or Accounting representative and they will reach out to you directly to address your questions or concerns
+Click create a ticket→ enter your name in the “on behalf of” field→choose People Ops as your category→choose your people ops issue in the field→describe your question→click on submit request.
+Your question will be routed to the correct People Ops or Accounting representative and they will reach out to you directly to address your questions or concerns.

 2️⃣ Navigate to the #people-support channel and @helpdesk to ask your question.
-You will receive a slack message to create a ticket, from there follow the steps above

-3️⃣ The question will be routed to the appropriate team member and be addressed directly within the Helpdesk app in Slack
+You will receive a slack message to create a ticket, from there follow the steps above.
+The question will be routed to the appropriate team member and be addressed directly within the Helpdesk app in Slack

 **You can find more information on how to use HappyFox [here](https://www.notion.so/HappyFox-Helpdesk-System-01d0aa47cdf144649066c46d3f4491cf).